Start playing guitar How to choose a guitar for beginners?

 Genre: Pop Rock, Alternative Rock

-Modern rock audiences, most often, demand that their heroes be the kidneys of artists that would never agree to have their music globally marketed.
-Fans would like to imagine that their favorite songs get made by artists who suffer for their craft and want nothing in return.
+Modern rock audiences, most often, demand that their heroes be the kidneys of artists who would never agree to have their music globally marketed.
+Fans would like to imagine that their favourite songs are made by artists who suffer for their craft and want nothing in return.

 It would only make sense that listeners nowadays would think this way.
 It’s simply the thing to which they’ve grown accustomed.
 With rock music barely making a dent in the charts or in pop culture, it’s easy to start assuming that this is the way things need to be.

-Of course, it’s not always been this way.
+Of course, it hasn’t always been this way.
 Furthermore, the rock artists that managed to obtain tremendous global success only achieved this because of their ambition and a willingness to play up their reputation and to play ball with the music industry.

 Anam Stone Jet – Rainbow Cemetery